 - PSYC1121 Introduction to Behavioral Statistics and Research II

-Students in one or more of these courses need to earn 3 research credits.
-The deadline to fulfill this requirement is the last day of classes, Thursday, May 3, 2018.
+A student must earn 3 research credits each semester he or she is in one or more of these courses.
+The deadline to fulfill this requirement is the last day of classes, Monday, December 10, 2018.

 Failure to complete the research participation requirement will result in an Incomplete (I) grade for the courses that require research participation.
 If the requirement is later completed, a new course grade will be submitted.
 If the research credits are submitted after the due date but before grades are due, the course instructor decides whether or not to submit an Incomplete.